hermensbas/azerothcore_installer/install_mysql_8.4.2_lts.md

 # Install or Update

+Haven't tested the update, personally i did an new install.
+So test when in doubt.

 1. Backup DB or use export characters through the AC (dump) command options.

 2. Go to https://dev.mysql.com/downloads/repo/apt/ for the latest apt package